bxdoan/bxdoan/README.md

 <div align="center">

-> The two most important days in your life are the day you are born and the day you find out why.
+> The best time to plant a tree was 20 years ago.
+The second best time is now.

-> — Mark Twain —
+> — Chinese Proverb —

 </div>